-It’s just shy of twenty years ago that my beloved and I showed up to a bookshop in Pasadena (California) to hear the Jesuit Brother Rick Curry speak about his book The Secrets of Jesuit Breadmaking.
+It’s just shy of twenty years ago that I showed up to a bookshop in Pasadena (California) to hear the Jesuit Brother Rick Curry speak about his book The Secrets of Jesuit Breadmaking.
 The Brother not only spoke of his passions for bread and faith, but created and kneaded a simple dough as he spoke.
 It was all the more captivating for the fact that he had only one arm.

 In the introduction to his book, Curry outlines his own spiritual practice gathered up in his daily breadmaking.
 It’s a lovely example that resonates with that much earlier work by another Brother of the Catholic faith, Brother Lawrence: The Practice of the Presence of God.
 While for Lawrence it was pot washing, for Rick it’s all to do with bread.